The Great Feeder

 The 20th century brought significant changes to Jefferson County.
 The construction of the Minidoka Dam in the 1900s brought irrigation water to the area, transforming dry lands into fertile farmland.
 The development of transportation infrastructure, such as roads and railways, further connected the county with the rest of the state and facilitated economic growth.
 Today, Jefferson County retains its agricultural heritage while also benefiting from its proximity to larger cities like Idaho Falls, contributing to the county's ongoing development and prosperity.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Jefferson County, Idaho.
+This timeline provides a concise overview of the key events in the history of Jefferson County, Idaho.

 • 1810: Lewis and Clark expedition passes through the area